Competition sign up is very simple, please follow these steps:

 Schedule is received usually 1 (sometimes 2) weeks prior to the event.
 We will send it on to you right when we receive it.

-Look for your child's events, level, and age group.
+Look for your child's events, level, and age group on the schedule.
 Your child will compete at their age as of December 31.

 Show up to the competition at least 45 minutes prior to your child's first event (unless otherwise specified by host).